Ewen Thompson

 Ewen Paul Thompson (born 17 December 1979) is a former New Zealand international cricketer who played in the Under-19 Cricket World Cup in 1998.
-Thompson has also played for Northland and Manawatu in the Hawke Cup.
 He was born in Warkworth.

 Thompson was called up to the New Zealand squad at the age of 29 for the two Twenty20 Internationals against the West Indies in December 2008.
 He made his debut in the second match at Hamilton.

+Thompson also played for Northland, Manawatu and Horowhenua-Kapiti in the Hawke Cup.